 General physical performance testing services

 The Motion Analysis Laboratory provides human performance testing services for principal investigators both within and outside of Mayo Clinic.
-Services include quantitative strength testing, respiratory function, mobility assessments, activity quantification, and so on.
-Motion Analysis Laboratory personnel are trained to carry out test protocols for multicenter, multivisit studies and provide test data back to the site principal investigator.
+Services include quantitative strength testing, respiratory function, mobility assessments, activity quantification and more.
+Motion Analysis Lab staff members are trained to conduct test protocols for multicenter, multivisit studies and to provide test data back to the site principal investigator.